jogleasonjr/dainty-vs/readme.md

 Custom configuration is sent as JSON using the request body, and the format is defined by [`configuration-schema.json`](https://github.com/alexanderte/dainty-vs/blob/master/configuration-schema.json).

+## Light theme

+Set `"variant"` to `"light"` to enable the light theme.
+The light theme is currently not as complete as the dark theme.

 ## Adjustments

 These are adjustments that can be specified under `colors.adjustments` in `configuration.json`: